 Each tag SHOULD be treated as an independent identifier that MAY be used in policy to perform a policy action.
-Node administrative tags carried by the Node Admin Tag TLV SHOULD be used to indicate a independent characteristics of the node in IGP domain that originated it.
+Node administrative tags carried by the Node Admin Tag TLV SHOULD be used to indicate independent characteristics of the node in the IGP domain that originated it.
 The TLV SHOULD be considered as an unordered list.
 Whilst policies may be implemented based on the presence of multiple tags (e.g., if tag A AND tag B are present), they MUST NOT be reliant upon the order of the tags (i.e., all policies should be considered commutative operations, such that tag A preceding or following tag B does not change their outcome).

-For more details on guidance on usage of node administrative tags please refer to section 4 [3] in [RFC7917].
+For more details on guidance regarding usage of node administrative tags please refer to section 4 [5] in [RFC7917] or section 2.2.1 [6] in [RFC7777].